uw-vortex/VORTEX-handbook/02-roles-expectations.md

 * Try to carve out time to work in the lab environment.
 This doesn't mean you have to be working on lab tasks; studying for midterms or working on assignments in the vicinity of active research can help you pick up small tips or meaningful interactions with senior students in the lab;
 * Develop core research skills related to experimental design, basic data collection, as well as reading, writing, and presentation skills.

-FROM THE STUDENTS: We expect our undergraduate student peers to:
+FROM THE STUDENTS: We expect our undergraduate volunteer peers to:
-* TBD when we have students join the lab.
+* Contribute to the collaborative environment, share ideas, suggestions, and questions;
+* Provide constructive feedback with respect to lab tasks, academic and student life;
+* Participate actively in journal club, coding tutorials or other lab related events; and,
+* Be mindful of each other’s commitments and provide support or guidance where necessary.

 ## Research Staff (RA, Co-op, etc.)
 Within the lab, research staff should have a more structured work week and are formally working as paid university employees.
 While hours of work will depend on the contract, it is best practice to be present in the lab during conventional working hours (between 8am-6pm, depending on hours).
 While specific roles will differ, research staff are expected to work towards their assigned projects as well as support other students in the lab with your particular expertise.

 FROM THE STUDENTS: We expect our research staff to:
-* TBD when we have students join the lab.
+* TBD when we have research staff join the lab.